Best multi-effects pedals 2024: Our pick of the best all-in-one guitar FX modellers

 Avoid if you like things simple: With so much choice and connectivity, this isn't one for those who suffer from option paralysis.

 The dual-DSP-powered Helix combines amp and effects models in a large, rugged floor pedal.
-There are a massive 1,024 preset locations onboard the Helix, organised into eight setlists that contain 32 banks with four presets each.
+You'll find a not inconsiderable 1,024 presets loaded onto the Helix, split into eight setlists with 32 banks and four presets each.
 Each preset can have up to four stereo signal paths, each made up of eight blocks populated with amps and effects.

-With the current count of 41 modelled amps, seven bass amps, 30 cabs, 16 mics, 80 effects and the option of loading speaker impulse responses, there's great potential for sound creation.
+If it's sound creation you're after, then you have an absolute bounty of options to play with - the line-up includes 41 modelled amps, seven bass amps, 30 cabs, 16 microphones, 80 effects and the option to load up speaker impulse responses.
 Line 6 has implemented an easy editing system, complete with a joystick, and - get this - touch-sensitive footswitches offering a shortcut to parameter adjustment; you can even use these with your feet to select a parameter before adjusting it with the pedal treadle!

 There are some great sounds here, especially when we got beyond the factory presets and shaped things to our own tastes.
 The Helix's advantage lies in its comprehensive input/output and signal routing ability, which can facilitate just about any guitar-related studio or onstage task you can think of.
 However, if you don't need all that connectivity, and want to save a bit of cash, there's also the Line 6 Helix LT which features further down this list.